Dance: Health benefits

-Dance in Pop Culture
+Dance in pop culture

-Social Media
+Social media

 Dance has become a popular form of content across many social media platforms, including TikTok.
 During 2020, TikTok dances were a way people stayed connected during the pandemic shutdown.
-Since TikTok's debut in 2017, professional dancers in their early 20s to 30s have used the app as a way to generate a pay check.
-While the majority of professional dancers are more accustomed to working in large studios, the app has introduced a more direct way for dancers to post they artistery.
+Since TikTok's debut in 2017, professional dancers in their early 20s to 30s have used the app as a way to generate a paycheck.
+While the majority of professional dancers are more accustomed to working in large studios, the app has introduced a more direct way for dancers to post their artistry.

 Television

 Dance Competition TV shows have increased the popularity of dance over the years.
 Shows like Dancing with the Stars, So You Think You Can Dance, and Dance Moms have allowed for a larger audience to understand and appreciate the artistic sport.
-The competition style of reality tv draws in viewer participation which grows the audiences.
+The competition style of reality TV draws in viewer participation, which grows the audience.
 These shows allow for more people to understand the athletic ability required to perform these choreographed routines each week.
-The number of children who participation in dance has grown as the popularity of these shows grew.
+The number of children who participate in dance has grown as the popularity of these shows has grown.

-Commercial Dance
+Commercial dance

 Commercial dance is when dance is used as a way to sell a product, concept, brand, or celebrity.
-Commercial dance is used in many digital places such as music videos, tv shows or commercials, movies, advertisements, touring music concerts, Broadway, or Los Vegas shows.
-Commercial dance can be any style of dance as long has it is being used to sell something.
+Commercial dance is used in many digital places such as music videos, TV shows, or commercials, movies, advertisements, touring music concerts, Broadway, or Las Vegas shows.
+Commercial dance can be any style of dance as long as it is being used to sell something.